mmistakes/made-mistakes-jekyll/_drafts/pencil.md

 <figure>
   <img src="http://placehold.it/640x480" alt="drawing and blending flames video">
-  <figcaption>Flames aren't the only thing you can smudge into existence.
+  <figcaption>[Video tutorial of drawing/blending fire] Flames aren't the only thing you can smudge into existence.
 Smoke trails can be achieved just as easily with slow blends.</figcaption>
 </figure>

 ### How to improve your blending